UberDever/crosslingual-analysis/evaluation/Example 4/README.md

 # Example 4

-Library in C is compiled and deployed somewhere.
+Library in C++ is compiled and deployed somewhere.
 There are also local testing framework consisting of python and shell files, that runs different scenarios.

+Although library is written in C++, it is linked as a C one with wrappers so Python can use it freely.

 ## Required environment